Ukraine war hero couple who helped repell Russians from Kyiv warn against Trump plan

 Serge in his blue anorak, Olena in her black faux fur jacket – an inconspicuous couple on a trip in Kyiv to show their daughter the capital they did so much to save three years ago.

-The Kravchenkos’ clandestine work as part of self-starting groups of volunteers, heroic by the standards of any war, turned back two invading Russian convoys as they converged on Kyiv in 2022.
-Serge and a small group of comrades, veterans of Russia’s 2014 invasion of Ukraine, took on Putin’s invaders in hit-and-run raids using pickup trucks, weapons they found in a warehouse in Sumy province.
+Their clandestine work as part of self-starting groups of volunteers, heroic by the standards of any war, turned back two invading Russian convoys as they converged on Kyiv in 2022.
+Serge and a small group of comrades, veterans of Russia’s 2014 invasion of Ukraine, took on Putin’s invaders in hit-and-run raids using pickup trucks and weapons they found in a warehouse in Sumy province.

 “We can’t have a peace deal of any kind with Russia,” Serge said on Saturday, two days before Mr Trump’s inauguration.
 “If we freeze the front lines then Putin will just re-arm and invade again.
 And now Russia is better equipped, has better tactics, knows how the weapons we’ve had from Nato work.
 He won’t stop and so neither will the killing.”